Why Clayton

 What buying in Clayton actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-Clayton-specific particulars are covered in the FAQ below; the CVCHS charter application is the highest-leverage pre-offer school step for family buyers (Clayton residents typically attend CVCHS as the de facto high school but enrolment is by charter application, not boundary).
+Clayton-specific particulars are covered in the FAQ below; the CVCHS charter application is an important pre-offer school step for buyers prioritizing school assignment (Clayton residents typically attend CVCHS as the de facto high school but enrolment is by charter application, not boundary).

 What selling in Clayton involves

-Strategic Listing Model applied to Clayton: data-driven comp analysis of the specific Clayton sub-area (historic downtown vs Oakhurst / Pine Hollow newer master-planned vs Eagle Peak / Falcon Ridge foothill view is a $200K to $500K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the foothill-lifestyle family-buyer demographic chasing CVCHS, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to Clayton: data-driven comp analysis of the specific Clayton sub-area (historic downtown vs Oakhurst / Pine Hollow newer master-planned vs Eagle Peak / Falcon Ridge foothill view is a $200K to $500K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to buyers prioritizing the foothill lifestyle and CVCHS access, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to Clayton